 “Martay Barnes is an explosive, play-making guard,” Loucks said.
 “We’ve been incredibly impressed with his game – his speed, his skill, his ability to attack, and the energy he brings on both ends of the floor.
 He puts constant pressure on the defense and has a natural instinct to make the right play.
 The fact that he’s reclassifying to join us early says a lot about his work ethic and commitment to his development.
 We’re excited to get him to Tallahassee and start working with him right away.”

-FSU's class now includes Marcis Ponder, Collin Paul, Brandon Bass Jr. and Jasen Lopez, all of whom signed in November.
+FSU's class now includes Marcis Ponder, Collin Paul, Brandon Bass Jr. and Jasen Lopez, all of whom signed in November, as well as Barnes and Jones.
 Lopez enrolled early in January, practicing with the basketball team, but he did not play.

 The class is ranked No. 9 in the nation by 247Sports' Composite Team rankings and second in the ACC.